 Slavery is illegal and a violation of human rights.
 Slavery can occur in various forms, including forced labour, child labour, exploitation, being controlled by an employer, debt bondage, being physically constrained, being sold or treated as a commodity and having restrictions on freedom of movement.
 These acts involve the deprivation of a person’s liberty by another in order to exploit them for personal or commercial gain.

 W & J Linney Limited is a UK-based marketing services provider operating primarily in the UK and Europe with 1,172 employees and an annual turnover of £100m.

 We have a zero-tolerance approach to slavery.
 We are committed to acting ethically and with integrity in all our business dealings and relationships and to implementing and enforcing effective systems and controls to ensure slavery is not taking place anywhere in our own business or those of our suppliers.

-The prevention, detection and reporting of slavery in any part of our organisation or supply chains is the responsibility of all those working for us.
-Employees are required to avoid any activity that might lead to, or suggest, a breach of this policy.
-Employees are encouraged to raise concerns about any issue or suspicion of slavery in any part of our organisation or supply chains at the earliest possible stage.
-This policy does not form part of any employee’s contract of employment and we may amend it at any time.
+The prevention, detection and reporting of slavery in any part of our organisation or supply chains are the responsibility of all those working for us.
+Anyone who works in our business is required to avoid any activity that might lead to, or suggest, a breach of this policy.
+Our people are encouraged to raise concerns about any issue or suspicion of slavery in any part of our organisation or supply chains at the earliest possible stage.
+This policy does not form part of any contract of employment and we may amend it at any time.